 Car accidents are often extremely disorienting and confusing.
-In the immediate aftermath of a crash, it can be difficult to know what to do from one moment to the next.
+Knowing what to do from one moment to the next can be difficult in the immediate aftermath of a crash.
 Here are some steps you can take to ensure your safety and make your claim easier down the road:

-Once you have taken all of these immediate steps, you should consider taking legal action if you believe the other driver was responsible.
-You may be able to win significant compensation for your injuries in a settlement or in a judgment at trial.
+Once you have taken all these steps, you should consider taking legal action if you believe the other driver was responsible.
+You may win significant compensation for your injuries in a settlement or a judgment at trial.
 An experienced Washington personal injury lawyer can evaluate what happened and tell you if you might have a case.
-For a free consultation, contact Briggs & Briggs now.
+For a free consultation, contact The Law Offices of Briggs & Briggs now.

 The amount of fault that each driver shares will be determined based on their negligence.
 In the legal world, negligence is the failure to do something that could reasonably be expected of you, such as looking both ways before making a left turn.
 When a driver breaches their duty of care in such a way and causes another driver injury in the process, they can be held liable in a lawsuit.

 While many car accident injury claims settle long before a lawsuit needs to be filed, there are times where it is appropriate and necessary to file a personal injury lawsuit to get the full and fair compensation you’re owed.
 However, there is not an unlimited amount of time to go through this process.
 The state of Washington gives victims three years from the date of the accident to file a lawsuit.
 Trying to file a lawsuit after this statute has expired can result in the suit being dismissed, leaving the victim with no other legal recourse for seeking compensation.